dan-vds/react-bug-q1/BUG_ANALYSIS.md

 3. Notice they all show the same email "john.doe@example.com"
 4. Names are correct, but emails are all the same

+### 5. **Interaction Counter Never Updates** ⭐ MODERATE
+**Location**: Small counter display at top showing "User interactions: X" **How to find**: Click toggle buttons and watch the counter **Expected behavior**: Counter should increment each time you click a toggle button **Actual behavior**: Counter stays at 0 forever, never changes **Bug severity**: Medium - useState/React state bug

+**Testing steps**:
+1. Page loads with "User interactions: 0"
+2. Click any "Activate" or "Deactivate" button → Counter stays "0" (should be 1)
+3. Click another toggle button → Counter still shows "0" (should be 2)
+4. Keep clicking different toggle buttons → Counter never changes from "0"

 ## Testing Order Recommendation

 For candidates testing the site, they should discover bugs in roughly this order: